 * Mounting each other is not fighting.
 They are simply asserting dominance.

 A fight is where they rush at each other and their is fur being pulled out.
 It looks like a real rough and tumble.

-*If after some days of perseverance, they still fight, unfortunately, they may never be able to live together.
+(7 ) If after much perseverance, they still fight, unfortunately, they may never be able to live together.

 Bonding two adult rabbits can be difficult;

 Some rabbits will get along in the day time in a play area and need to be put back in their own individual hutches at night.

 In the wild rabbits share mutual territory, but not their individual burrow.